numz/Comfyui-FlowChain/README.md

 ## 🔗 requirements

-- comfyui: be sur to have a comfyui front end version at least 1.3.11, if not update comfyui to the latest version. to find the front end version go to comfyui settings (the gear icon), click "About" and check the version at the top of the page.
+- **comfyui**: Be sure to have a ComfyUI front-end version of at least 1.3.11.
+If not, update ComfyUI to the latest version.
+To find the front-end version, go to ComfyUI settings (the gear icon), click "About," and check the version at the top of the page.

 ## 💻 Installation